©Can Sönmez - Please do not copy online or in print without permission]

 In terms of sport, BJJ is a great work-out (see the Fightworks Podcast for a good discussion, along with this story of a 42 year old mother of two: other awesome women into or past their 40s and training are Dagney, Fenix, Felicia, Val, Jen, Shark Girl, Cynthia and Debra), and far more interesting than running on a treadmill at the gym.
 Fitness is one of my big reasons for training in BJJ, as I found the gym a little dull.
 BJJ keeps me interested, because it’s a complex sport: there's always something new to learn.

-As I'm normally one of the smallest guys where I train, I'll gravitate towards female training partners.
+As I'm normally one of the smallest guys in a class, I'll gravitate towards female training partners.
 For the same reason, when it comes to free sparring, if there's a woman on the mat, she'll be the person I pick to roll with.
 There's one woman in particular, Christina (you'll see her mentioned frequently in my RGA posts) who was an awesome training partner.
 I was fortunate that the Roger Gracie Academy HQ had a decent number of women, so I normally got to roll with at least one each class, sometimes as many as three or four.

 It is true that comparatively speaking, there aren't many women in the sport at present, so it's likely you will have to spar with men.
 However, I don't think that’s a cause for concern: in my experience, the women at RGA have no trouble training with the men, particularly when the man in question is a small guy like myself.

 I would love to see more women in the sport, so I hope you'll decide to check it out.
 There are even women only classes available in some places, like Gracie Barra America, though as I said, I don't think you should have a problem training in a mixed class.
-As you'll need a gi, have a look here for lots of women specific gi reviews.
+As you'll need a gi, have a look here for lots of female specific gi reviews, written by women.

 If you need some inspiration, you could read what some other women BJJers have written.
-Take a look at these blogs by Georgette (check out her female-specific gi reviews), Julia, Elyse, Leslie (awesome post on training BJJ as a woman here), Skirt on the Mat, Jo (who has an excellent series of articles on her blog), Jen (also check out her awesome BJJ resources site for women, here), Shama (a top competitor at 114lbs), Felicia, Meg, Jem (who has a more recent blog here), Jenn, Ashley (she's put up a women in BJJ resources page, here), Bunny Jiu Jitsu (lots of advice for fellow female BJJers, including BJJ while on your period) and Val.
+Take a look at these blogs by Georgette (check out her female-specific gi reviews), Julia, Leslie (awesome post on training BJJ as a woman here), Skirt on the Mat, Jo (who has an excellent series of articles on her blog), Jen (also check out her awesome BJJ resources site for women, here), Shama (a top competitor at 114lbs), Felicia, Meg, Ashley (she's put up a women in BJJ resources page, here), Bunny Jiu Jitsu (lots of advice for fellow female BJJers, including BJJ while on your period) and Val.
 Also be sure to read clinzy's awesome post on training with women, whether you're male or female.

 You could also listen to this episode of the Fightworks Podcast, all about women.
 Then there's this interview with the aforementioned Felicia Oh.
-There is also further reading on the excellent Grapplearts website, here, here and here, along with this post from Jits Happens and Fenom Kimonos' piece on Kristine.
+There is also further reading on the excellent Grapplearts website, here, here and here, along with Fenom Kimonos' piece on Kristine.
 Mike Calimbas also wrote a great piece on women training BJJ in Texas, with numerous contributions from the relevant women.

 I've written some articles related to women in BJJ myself, and been fortunate enough to receive some great guest articles about women in BJJ for the site: you can find all of them here.
 I'd also recommend reading this awesome article about male privilege and BJJ by Julia.